intGus/landing/README.md

-# landing
-Landing Page

-This is a landing page project for personal use.
+# In process of refactoring to use as a personal landing page